 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-antibodies in response to foreign substances that cause infection.
-The main feature that separates CVID from other immunodeficiencies is low levels of two specific antibodies, immunoglobulin A (IgA) and immunoglobulin G (IgG).
-People with CVID get more frequent infections, particularly in the sinuses, lungs, and digestive tract.
-Symptoms most commonly begin in early adulthood, but have been found in children as young as age two.
-While in most cases the cause of CVID is unknown, the condition has been associated with mutations in at least 10 genes.
-About 10% of affected people have mutations in the TNFRSF13B gene.
-The main treatment for CVID is Ig replacement therapy, which stops the cycle of recurrent infections.Common variable immunodeficiency (CVID) is a group of disorders in which the immune system cannot make
+antibodies against agents that cause infection (such as bacteria).
+CVID is characterized by low levels of most or all of the immunoglobulin (Ig) classes.
+This causes affected people to get frequent infections, particularly in the sinuses, lungs, and digestive tract.
+Symptoms most commonly begin in early adulthood but have been found in children as young as age two.
+While in most cases the cause of CVID is unknown, it has been associated with changes (mutations) in at least 10 genes.
+About 10% of cases are due to mutations in the TNFRSF13B gene.
+Treatment for CVID includes Ig replacement therapy, which stops the cycle of recurrent infections.Common variable immunodeficiency (CVID) is a group of disorders in which the immune system cannot make

 - The Immune Deficiency Foundation has an information page on this topic.
 Click on the link above to view the information page.

 - Genetics Home Reference (GHR) contains information on Common variable immunodeficiency.
 This website is maintained by the National Library of Medicine.

 - The National Organization for Rare Disorders (NORD) has a report for patients and families about this condition.
 NORD is a patient advocacy organization for individuals with rare diseases and the organizations that serve them.

 - Medscape Reference provides information on this topic.
 You may need to register to view the medical textbook, but registration is free.